-- Full-time term appointments to positions in the bargaining unit shall be made for periods not exceeding two (2) years.
-With the written agreement of both Parties, the total duration of term appointments may exceed four (4) years. - In the event that a librarian holding a term appointment is given a probationary appointment, the probationary period shall be reduced on a year-for-year basis (to a maximum of two (2) years) for any time served in a librarian rank on a t erm appointment.
+22C.06 Full-time term appointments to positions in the bargaining unit shall be made for periods not exceeding two (2) years.
+With the written agreement of both Parties, the total duration of term appointments may exceed four (4) years.

+22C.07 In the event that a Librarian or an Archivist holding a term appointment is given a probationary appointment, the probationary period shall be reduced on a year-foryear basis (to a maximum of two (2) years) for any time served in a Librarian or an Archivist rank on a term appointment.
 Credit, if any, for other relevant experience may be granted by the University of New Brunswick taking into account any recommendations under Article 25.